KapilKhanal/jjakimoto.github.io/content/articles/blockchain.md

     * If the block is valid and their transactions are in the list, then the transactions are confirmed

 ###### Racing to claim the transaction fees
-You may wonder what if more than one participants work on proof-of-work on the same transactions.
+You may wonder what if more than one participants work on proof-of-work at the same time.
 Indeed, this situation happens all the time and we have to consider the solution to integrate them.
-In Blockchain, the first one to finish proof-of-work takes the all.
+Blockchain takes the policy that the first one to finish proof-of-work takes the all.
 Here is how it works:

 1. Collect unconfirmed transactions and start proof-of-work